Shazid18/Property-Management-System/README.md

 6. **Sitemap Generation**:
    - Automaticlly generate a sitemap.json file for all country locations alphabetically by location name.

+7. **Partition**
+   - Partition the database for optimize the application

 ## Project Structure